linux-system-roles/snapshot/README.md

 - `extend`: Extend snapshot to have at least snapshot_lvm_percent_space_required space allocated to the snapshot.
 Allocations are rounded up to the next multiple of the volume group extent size.
+To extend a subset of a snapset, update percent_space_required to the updated value for the desired subset of volumes.

 - `mount`:  Mount a filesystem on a mount point